-Connie Wilbur, MiraCosta College’s faculty director with the Disabled Students Programs & Services, said McDonnell-Horita will succeed in whatever she sets out to do.
+Connie Wilbur, MiraCosta College’s faculty director with Disabled Students Programs & Services, said McDonnell-Horita will succeed in whatever she sets out to do.
 “She has never let her disability get in her way and she has been an effective ambassador in showing people that a disability does not mean the end of your life.”

 McDonnell-Horita said it was because of the efforts from people such as Wilbur that her years at MiraCosta College were so rewarding.

 “I love MiraCosta College,” she said.
-Regarding MCC: “Counselors there were always helpful.
+“Counselors there were always helpful.
 They are always looking out for you.
 They want to see students succeed, and they will move mountains to get it done.”

 “The MiraCosta Foundation scholarship allowed me to continue my goals not only in an educational sense, but they also helped me create a sense of community and family through the college,” she said.
 “I am very grateful and honored to have received the funding assistance through the Foundation.
 I never doubted the college's support in my educational dreams, and with their financial backing as well, I knew that nothing could stop me from achieving my goals.